 ![]() |

-I attended a few webinars recently about what types of books are selling right now.
-For a writer (like me) who is working on a contemporary, quieter story, the news is never good.
+Every time I attend a webinar about what readers are buying now, it is discouraging.
+For a writer (like me) who has just written a contemporary, quieter story, the news is never good.

-Horror, romantasy and mystery/thriller are selling well according to most sources.
-One presenter explained that scary stories are popular because they are a safe way for kids to deal with their fears and anxiety.
+Horror is "having a moment" right now, perhaps due to its popularity in movies.
+Or some say that scary stories are popular because they are a safe way for kids to deal with their fears and anxiety.

 May I present another choice?
 One that won’t give kids more things to be afraid of.

-Recently I read an inspiring post on Facebook by Karen Andreola, author of the novel, Michael’s Gentle Wife and nonfiction books about parenting.
+Last year, I was inspired by a post on Facebook by Karen Andreola, author of the novel, Michael’s Gentle Wife and nonfiction books about homeschooling.

 She talked about having a glimmer of sunshine in your stories instead of filling it with things that might trigger your reader.